Compare Refinance Rates Today

 • Avoid authorized user cards and cosigned debt.
 You’re responsible for the credit actions of others in cosigning arrangements, so stay away from them if you can.

 • Limit any new credit applications.
-Your score is dinged every time you apply for a new credit account, so wait on any new credit inquiries until after your refinance is complete.
+Your score takes a small hit every time you apply for a new credit account, so wait on any new credit inquiries until after your refinance is complete.

 Today's Refinance Rates